What To Know Before Entering Couple Therapy

 It Only Works If You Both Want It To

 You or your partner may be resistant to couple therapy.
 That's natural.
 But what is required for therapy to work, at a minimum, is that both of you want the marriage to work.
 The reason why you want it to work, however, does not have to be the same.

 People can have many reasons for wanting to be married at any given time.
 You may want to preserve your marriage for reasons regarding family or children, for the shared financial life you've built together because you still love this person, or for any combination of these or other reasons.
 You or your partner's reason for wanting to keep the marriage intact upon entering counseling may be different from the reason for getting married in the first place.
 And that's okay.

 Another critical detail to remember about couple therapy is that both you and your partner have to not only want to save your relationship, but you also have to want it just as badly as the other.
 If you are fully committed while your partner is only partially committed (or vise versa), then things probably aren't going to work out.
 Some relationships can be saved and preserved, while others can't.
 The success or failure of your relationship will depend on whether or not both you and your significant other are equally and wholly committed to one another and bettering your union.
-Even the best counselor or therapist in the world can only do so much.

 As long as some form of motivation is there for improving this relationship, then there is a chance that your reasons for wanting to be together, and your feelings for each other, can align in the future.